Azure/azure-ai-personalized-offers/Manual Deployment Guide/README.md

 #### Create Azure Machine Learning Workspace
 1. Go to the [Azure Portal](https://ms.portal.azure.com) and navigate to the resource group you created.
 2. In the **Overview** panel, click **+ Add** to add a new resource.
 Enter **Machine Learning Studio Workspace** and hit "Enter" to search.
-3. Click on **Machine Learning Studio Workspace** offered by Microsoft in the "Data + Analytics" category.
+3. Click on **Machine Learning Studio Workspace** offered by Microsoft in the Analytics category.
 4. Click the **Create** button at the bottom of the description panel.
 5. In the Machine Learning Studio workspace panel:
     1. Enter your **unique string** for "Workspace name".
+    2. Choose **Use existing** for "Resource group" and select the resource group you created earlier.
-    2. Choose **Use existing** for "Storage account" and select the storage account you created earlier.
+    3. Choose **Use existing** for "Storage account" and select the storage account you created earlier.
-    3. Choose **Create new** for "Web service plan".
+    4. Choose **Create new** for "Web service plan".
     5. Click on **Web service plan pricing tier**, choose **S1 Standard** and click **Select** at the bottom.
     6. Click **Create** at the bottom.